truenas/middleware/docs/userguide/freenas_install.rst

 Upgrading to a Major Release From the ISO
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`Download <http://www.freenas.org/download-releases.html>`_ the :file:`.iso` for the release and its associated SHA256 hash to the computer that you use to
+To perform an upgrade to a major release using this method, `download <http://www.freenas.org/download-releases.html>`_ the :file:`.iso` for the release to
-access the FreeNAS® system.
-Burn the downloaded :file:`.iso` file to a CD or USB thumb drive using the instructions in :ref:`Preparing the Media`.
+the computer that will be used to prepare the installation media.
+Burn the downloaded :file:`.iso` file to a CD or USB thumb drive using the instructions in
+:ref:`Preparing the Media`.

 Insert the prepared media into the system and boot from it.
 Once the media has finished booting into the installation menu, press :kbd:`Enter` to select the
 default option of "1 Install/Upgrade."
 The installer will present a screen showing all available drives; select the device FreeNAS® is installed into and